Mobility shapes heat exposure inequalities in cities: Discussion

-Overall, we provide a generalizable framework to characterize mobility-driven heat exposure inequalities.
+Overall, we provide a generalizable framework to characterize inequalities in mobility-based heat exposure.
 We show that these inequalities are structurally embedded features of cities, emerging from the interaction between heterogeneous urban heat fields and the socio-spatial organization of both residential locations and daily activity patterns.
-These results underscore the need for equity-aware urban planning that explicitly considers the spatial organization and distribution of people, services, employment centers, and cooling infrastructure when addressing climate-related health risks.
-As cities face intensifying heat extremes \cite{Vicedo-Cabrera2021}, understanding how daily mobility redistributes populations across urban temperature gradients is critical for designing interventions that reduce climate-related inequalities.
+These results underscore the need for equity-aware urban planning that moves beyond residence-based assessments and considers how the spatial distribution of services, employment centers, and cooling infrastructure intersects with daily mobility patterns.
+As cities face intensifying heat extremes \cite{Vicedo-Cabrera2021}, understanding how daily mobility redistributes populations across urban temperature gradients is increasingly important for designing interventions that reduce climate-related inequalities.